thaipham98/Set-Game/README.md

 ## Run with customized test case

-1. Create a test case as .txt file and put it into the `Set-Game/src` directory.
+1. Create a test case as .txt file and put it into the `Set-Game/src` directory (I already provided the input.txt).
 2. Make sure you are still at src directory (parent directory).
 3. Run the program agaisnt the test case with below command: